Is Sports Betting Legal in Delaware?

 Daily fantasy sports contests are overseen by the fantasy branch of the Delaware Division of Gaming Enforcement, which is responsible for deciding which DFS sites can operate in Delaware, making sure approved sites comply with state laws and handling customer complaints.

-Where can you bet on sports in Delaware?
 Delaware has three places where people can bet on sports: Delaware Park, Dover Downs and Harrington Raceway.
 However, mobile or online betting on sports is illegal in Delaware at the moment, but many foreign registered BetByGeooks to intensify accept wagers by First State residents without any problem.

-Is there online betting in Delaware?
 Despite the fact that online sports gaming is permissible in Delaware, it is now lawful.
 In fact, there are numerous safe offshore licensed sportBetByGeooks that happily accept bets from Delawareans.
 To wager on global events from around the world, pick any one of the sportBetByGeooks listed at the top of this page.

-Who can bet on sports in Delaware?
 In Delaware, no person below twenty-one years of age is allowed to gamble, establish winnings or hang around the sports betting area of a licensed site.
 A minimum age limit for gambling is 21.

-Q. Who determines the rules for sports gambling in Delaware?
 A. Sports wagering in Delaware is done through the Director of the Lottery as established by Title 29 of Delaware Code, as provided for by Delaware State Lottery Office.